-Providers of ETFs use either physical or synthetic replication to ensure their ETFs mimic their chosen indices as accurately as possible.
-Physical ETFs trade the underlying funds of the index, whilst synthetic ETFs use derivatives in an attempt to achieve the same results.
+Two types of ETFs exist: physical ETFs and synthetic ETFs.
+While physical ETFs trade the physical underlying funds of the index, synthetic ETFs don’t hold the physical securities and use financial derivatives in an attempt to achieve the same results.

 With physical and synthetic ETFs both the risk and the potential reward can vary so investors, or discretionary managers, need to consider the best way of meeting needs in terms of returns and risk tolerance.

-Synthetic ETFs track a particular index by relying on derivatives such as swaps to execute the investment strategy.
-A swap is a contract between two parties to exchange cash flow over a set period of time, this would be an agreement between the ETF and a counterparty (an investment bank) to pay the ETF the return of the index, minus a fee.
-A synthetic ETF can track an index without owning any securities.
+Synthetic ETFs, on the other hand, do not hold the physical securities and track a particular index by relying on derivatives such as swaps to execute the investment strategy.
+A swap is a contract between two parties to exchange cash flow over a set period of time.
+This would essentially consist in an agreement between the ETF provider and a counterparty (typically an investment bank) to pay the ETF the return of the index, minus a fee.

-This swap lowers costs and tracking error but it also introduces counterparty risk.
+This swap lowers costs and tracking error but also introduces counterparty risk.
 If the bank fails to deliver the promised returns of the index, investors in that ETF could suffer.
-To manage that risk the counterparty has to post collateral which the ETF provider can claim if there were a default.
-In theory investors would still receive full market value.
+To manage that risk, the counterparty has to post collateral, which the ETF provider can claim if there were a default.
+In theory, investors would still receive full market value.

-Synthetic ETFs have raised concerns in the market for three reasons: do they deliver the promised returns, do investors understand them and what are they taking as collateral.
-This collateral may be illiquid or low quality, making it difficult to sell the collateral and pay investors.
+Synthetic ETFs have raised three main concerns in the market: whether they deliver the promised returns, whether investors fully understand them and what they are taking as collateral.
+Collateral may be illiquid or low quality, making it difficult to sell and pay investors.

-Synthetic ETFs can be a good way for investors to gain exposure to hard to access markets.
+Synthetic ETFs can be a good way for investors to gain exposure to markets that are difficult to access.
 They are useful when the underlying investment is expensive to buy, hold and sell.
-The reward needs to be balanced with the risk.

 However, it is important that investors fully understand how they work, and that rewards are always balanced with risk.